ThanksCheersHrng/exploratory-data-analysis---customer-loans-in-finance202/README.md

 	As of 2023.12.30.16.10, did a pip install psycopg2, then ran db_utils.py once more and HAAALELUJA, got dataframe.csv in my environment!
 Now I can start the real project!

+- load_to_pandas.py which reads dataframe.csv as a pandas dataframe called finance_df, and applies basic pandas functions to become familiar with the data.